DanielsData91/danielsdata91.github.io/index.md

   <h2 class="about-heading">1.
 Introduction</h2>

   <p><strong>The Challenge</strong><br>
-  Conduct detailed data analysis to generate actionable insights that support the Business Intelligence team in crafting a strategic launch plan for an online rental service.</p>
+  Conducted detailed data analysis to generate actionable insights that support the Business Intelligence team in crafting a strategic launch plan for an online rental service.</p>

   <p><strong>The Process</strong><br>
   Utilized PostgreSQL to explore and analyze multiple datasets, executing complex functions to assess sales performance.
 Applied geospatial analysis to pinpoint high-lifetime-value customers and performed descriptive statistics with targeted filters to identify the most profitable countries and customer segments.</p>